 Image title: Epic EHR

 Data source: emrfinder.com — Epic EMR Software, 2022

-Each medical specialty faces unique challenges and tasks, and in many cases general-use electronic health record solutions can’t meet them all.
-There are many EHRs to choose from that can enhance health care delivery and reduce the administrative workload for pediatric clinicians.
-Before implementing a pediatric EHR solution, it’s vital you determine the functionality and data security features your hospital needs.
-Afterward, make sure to follow best implementation practices to reap the most benefits from your system.
-Implementing EHR in pediatrics is not an easy task and requires experts' insights.
+Each medical specialty faces unique challenges and tasks, and general-use electronic health record solutions can’t always meet them.
+There are many EHRs to choose from that can enhance healthcare delivery and reduce the administrative workload for pediatric clinicians.
+Before implementing a pediatric EHR solution, determine the functionality and data security features your hospital needs.
+Afterward, follow the best implementation practices to reap the most benefits from your system.
+Implementing EHR in pediatrics is a challenging task and requires experts' insights.
 Itransition is ready to help, offering professional EHR consulting and development services.

 Development and testing of a Telemedicine-enabled EHR, integrated with innovative voice recognition, smartpen and clinical text analysis features.

 Elevate the quality of your healthcare services and cut operational costs via the seamless integration of your medical and business software with EHR.